(Lima, Cusco, Aguas Calientes)

 Please note: Upon arrival by air, American and Canadian visitors to Chile are required to pay a reciprocity fee of US$131 for American and US$132 for Canadian.
 Other nationalities will vary.
 Upon payment, cash, credit card or travelers checks, a receipt will be stapled at the back of passport and is valid for the duration of the passport.
 Subject to change without notice.
 Please consult with the Chilean consulate for full details.

 Today is a day when you will experience life as a true local, otherwise known as a “Santiaguino”.
-Your guide will pick you up at your hotel and together you walk towards the nearest Metro station to board one of the most efficient and clean subways in the world, Santiago’s Metro (Metro ticket is included).
+Your guide will pick you up at your hotel and together you will walk towards the nearest Metro station to board one of the most efficient and clean subways in the world, Santiago’s Metro (Metro ticket is included).
 In it, you will reach the classic and most important subway station in the city, Universidad de Chile where gigantic murals of local artists are displayed showing a piece of Chile’s rich urban culture.
 Upon exiting the station you will be in the middle of Santiago’s busy downtown.
 You will walk about the Stock Exchange and the classic streets, having a Santiago traditional coffee experience, in one of the many cafés called “Café con piernas” translated as coffee with legs…you will see firsthand where the name originates from.
 After enjoying coffee (not included) we will walk through the Paseo Ahumada, viewing the different shops and shoe shine stands and all sorts of local characters.
 We will arrive to the main square or Plaza de Armas which is a meeting point for several immigrants from neighboring countries.
 We will visit the Cathedral.
 We will continue walking through Puente Street which is characterized by the large amount of shoe stores where locals shop.
 We will reach the Mercado Central (local fish Market) where we will see the different types of fish and shellfish that the Pacific Ocean has to offer.
 In this market we will have lunch at one of the many restaurants enjoyed by locals and generally unknown to tourists.
 Your guide will be with you at all times explaining local culture and helping you to translate and interact with shop vendors, waiters and anyone you want to meet.

 After lunch at Restaurant El Galeon, walk across the Mapocho river to visit the Vega Central (local food market) here you will see the different fruits and vegetables that the fertile lands of Chile offer.
 After the visit walk through the Bellavista district, also known as the bohemian district where you will enter a local bar to try out a refreshing local drink called “The Terremoto” which translates to the Earthquake (drink is not included).
 After this stop we continue to San Cristobal Hill.
 On the way we try out some of Chile’s classic and refreshing snacks such as Mote de Huesillos or any snack that you feel like.